Symbolism in landscape and (self) portraits

 Host Simone Henken

-If you don't need lodging because you live in Spain and you want to skip meals and tours you can just book the training.
+If you don't need lodging and want to skip meals and tours, you can also book just the course.

 The master of cubism and creativity: “It took me four years to paint like Raphael, but a lifetime to paint like a child”.